 During your whimsical journey, relive the classic Disney animated film Sleeping Beauty through a series of 9 illustriously hand-painted vignettes on the inner rounding board above the horses.

-One of the original Opening Day attractions at Disneyland in 1955, the carousel and most of its horses date back more than 90 years.
+One of the original Opening Day attractions at Disneyland in 1955, King Arthur Carrousel and most of its horses date back more than 90 years.

-King Arthur Carrousel is a handcrafted Dentzel carousel built in Philadelphia in 1922.
-When Walt Disney first purchased the carousel from Sunnyside Beach Park in Toronto, it featured horses, giraffes, deer and other animals.
-Walt wanted everyone to ride a galloping horse like King Arthur, so additional antique horses were located and used.
+This magical masterpiece was handcrafted by the Dentzel Carousel Company in Philadelphia, Pennsylvania and eventually found its way to Sunnyside Beach Park in Toronto, Canada in 1922.
+When Walt Disney first purchased the revolving menagerie from this location, it featured horses, giraffes, deer and other animals.
+Walt wanted everyone to ride a galloping horse like King Arthur, so additional antique horses were located and incorporated into the renovation.

 Watching his daughters ride the merry-go-round at Griffith Park in Los Angeles inspired Walt Disney to create Disneyland Park.
-Later, when Walt began turning his ideas of constructing a theme park into a reality, a carousel became the cornerstone of his future design—and has remained that way ever since.
+Later, when Walt began turning his ideas of constructing a theme park into a reality, this beloved park ride became the cornerstone of his future design—and has remained that way ever since.